Dental Wax Should You Use for Broken Tooth Repair?

 If you had braces as a teenager, you probably are already familiar with dental wax.
 This substance is made from carnauba, paraffin or beeswax, and it is an inexpensive and safe option to add protection inside the mouth.
 For braces, it can be put over metal components to reduce rubbing or poking.

-While dental wax is commonly used in orthodontic treatment to reduce painful sores from metal wires and brackets, it can be used for other dental conditions.
+While tooth wax is commonly used in orthodontic treatment to reduce painful sores from metal wires and brackets, it can be used for other dental conditions.
 The dental wax can be used to fill in chips in the teeth or to cover sharp edges of broken teeth for a temporary solution to broken teeth injuries.

 Why Use Dental Wax for Chipped Teeth?